MSS INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Maison Solutions Inc. Investors With Substantial Losses Have Opportunity To Lead ...

-(MENAFN- PR Newswire) NEW YORK, Jan.
-4, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Maison Solutions Inc. ("Maison" or "the Company") (NASDAQ: MSS ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+11, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Maison Solutions Inc. (“Maison” or“the Company”) (NASDAQ: MSS) and certain of its officers.

 Class Definition: